Today, I turn 28.

 - 1/3 cup salted natural peanut butter (creamy or crunchy)

-- Preheat oven to 350 degrees and blitz oreos in a food processor until a fine meal remains.
-Add 2 Tbsp melted coconut oil (or vegan butter) and pulse once more.
+- Preheat oven to 350 degrees F (176 C) and blitz Oreos in a food processor until a fine meal remains.
+Add melted coconut oil (or vegan butter) and pulse once more.

-- Cut 12 small strips of parchment paper (or use paper liners) and place them in a standard, 12-slot muffin tin.
+- Cut 12 small strips of parchment paper (or use paper liners // adjust amount if altering batch size) and place them in a standard, 12-slot muffin tin.
 One at a time, hold down a strip in the center of the tin, add 1 generous spoonful of crust mixture, then use a small cup or your spoon to pack it down as evenly as possible.
-I like using a small glass because it packs it in really tight and gets the top flat.
+I like using a small glass because it packs it in really tightly and gets the top flat.
 Continue until all tins are filled and no crust remains.

 - NOTE: For the coconut milk, I like to scoop the “cream” off the top because it provides a richer texture.
 But if yours is already all mixed together, just add it in as is.